Have you been thinking of moving into a smaller home, and have finally decided

 else to live, don't limit yourself to thinking only of houses.
 If you like having

-people around you, you could try imagining yourself living in something like Richmond Hill condos.
-Condo living is nice since you don't have a big yard to take care of, and you have the security of knowing your neighbours
+people around you, you could try imagining yourself living in something like a condos Condo living is nice since you don't have a big yard to take care of, and you have the security of knowing your neighbours

 are so close by.